 The difference between the expected execution price and the actual execution price when trading.
 Slippage increases with order size relative to market depth.
 In thin markets, even moderate orders can experience significant slippage.

 The process of investing in a Belief Index series by creating new shares.
 Analogous to subscribing to a mutual fund or creating ETF shares through an authorized participant.
-The investor deposits USDC, and new shares are issued at the NAV per Share computed at the next NAV window.
+The investor deposits pUSD, and new shares are issued at the NAV per Share computed at the next NAV window.
 Minting increases total shares outstanding.
 See Minting Shares.

 Redeem

-The process of exiting a Belief Index position by surrendering shares for USDC proceeds.
+The process of exiting a Belief Index position by surrendering shares for pUSD proceeds.
 Analogous to redeeming mutual fund shares.
 Shares are burned at the NAV per Share at the next NAV window, and the corresponding value (minus any redemption fee) is credited to the investor’s uninvested balance.
 Redemption decreases total shares outstanding.
 See Redeeming Shares.

 Forward Pricing